pvjambur/Dhyana_VR/README.md

 ## Virtual Reality Therapy & Rehabilitation

-Virtual reality therapy and rehabilitation for short - term stress and fatigue conditions in athletes and office workers.
+Virtual reality therapy and rehabilitation for short term stress and fatigue conditions in athletes and office workers.
 Dhyana VR provides an AI based solution for reducing stress and/or fatigue in specific individuals, in the short term through the combination of VR - headsets.
-The stress and fatugue is constantly meassured using vital HRV parameters like SDNN, HF, LF and LF/HF values along with other body vital parameters, inclusing respiration rate, blood pressure and spO2.
+Dhyana VR can also be used for transforming the state of mind from alert to deep sleep and drowsiness to alert state.
+The stress, fatigue, alertness and sleep sate state is constantly measured using vital HRV parameters like SDNN, HF, LF and LF/HF values along with other body vital parameters, including respiration rate, blood pressure and spO2.
+An AI based recommendation is used to select right stimulus like music , Bi-Neural frequency, Visual scenery and personalised guided  meditation through voice using VR headset while measuring the above stated parameters and constantly making changes to the stimulus.
+This experience can be enabled on existing VR headsets like Apple Vision Pro.

 ### Background:

-Transitioning the state of feeling:
+We know from the past research that transitioning the state of feeling:
 a) From stress to relax
 b) Fatigue to energetic
-c) Wakefullness to deep - sleep
+c) Wakefull-ness to deep - sleep
 d) Drowsy to alertness

-The following is done through meassuring:
-i) HRV
+is possible by apply right meditation techniques.

+We also know that HRV time and frequency analysis can provide  accurate state of feeling in humans   in combination of following vital health data
-ii) spO2
+i) spO2
-iii) Age
+ii) Age
-iv) Gender
+iii) Gender
-v) Blood pressure
+iv) Blood pressure

-and superimpossing AI - recommended:
+By knowing the current and desired state of feeling by the customers and measuring HRV and other health vitals continuously we then provide an immersive experience where we  superimpose  AI - recommended:
 1) Visual themes
 2) Relaxing music
-3) Bi - naural frequencies\
+3) Bi -neural  frequencies
 4) Dynamic guided steps through voice

-in an immersive experience through binocualar VR headset.
+using a through binocular VR headset.

-Traditional therapeutic approaches often involve physical therapy and medication, but these may not be sufficient for all patients.
-We aim to create a to-go product which can simulate a peaceful environment through virtual reality, stimulating a state of bliss in our minds.
+In contrast to traditional therapeutic approaches which often involve physical therapy and medication and  may not be sufficient for all patients.
+We aim to create a VR experince which can simulate a desired  environment through virtual reality, stimulating a state of minds as indicated above

 ### Objective :